sadkowsk/native-lands-locator/README.md

 # native-lands-locator
-Match your resources with nearby native lands.
+Native Lands Locator is a custom GPT to match your inputs' geographic references with nearby native and indigenous lands.
+Try the GPT here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator